sjames/cyclonedds-rs/README.md

 This crate allows you to use the cyclonedds library using(mostly) safe rust.
 Each IDL is maintained in a separate crate.
 This allows us to use the power of cargo to version and maintain topic descriptors.

+You'll find a simple example in the tests/basic_tests.rs that uses the idl crate in testdata.

+# Features

+1. Qos
+2. Reader and Writer
+3. Listener with closure callbacks
+3. template to create IDL crates

-# Example - Roundrip from cyclonedds examples
+# Example - RoundripPong from cyclonedds examples

 Let us use the Roundtrip example from cyclonedds.